-There are many certifications that registered nurses can take to set themselves apart from the pack.
+Many certifications registered nurses can take to set themselves apart from the pack.

-The key is knowing one’s interests and career goals, then chartering the path through these certifications.
+Knowing one’s interests and career goals is key, then chartering the path through these certifications.

 And yes, there are several other certifications that RNs can pursue, but these are the main specialty certifications.